 |C S 601R||Graduate Topics in C S||Winter 2022|

 Xinru works in the field of Human-Computer Interaction.
-Her current research topics include Privacy, Social Media, Internet of Things, Technology Adoption and Non Use, Individual and Developmental Differences, Values in Design, Supporting Vulnerable Populations, Ethical Research Practices, Human-Algorithm interaction, Computer-Mediated Communication, and Computer-Supported Cooperative Work.
+Her current research topics include Privacy, Social Media, Internet of Things, Technology Adoption and Non Use, Individual, Developmental, and Cultural Differences, Values in Design, Supporting Vulnerable Populations such as Users on the Autism Spectrum, Ethical Research Practices, Human-Algorithm interaction, Computer-Mediated Communication, and Computer-Supported Cooperative Work.

 Computer Science Department